 There was the madness of moody Madagascar, the awful racism of South Africa, lovely St. Helena, and then home.

+I honestly thought that crossing my wake and finally becoming a full-fledged, honest-to-God circumnavigator would be orgasmically cool.
 But it wasn't.
 It was just the beginning of a strange sort of emptiness.

 There seemed to be a hole in my soul.

 For four years there'd been a sort of radar screen in my brain that constantly monitored the progress of the circumnavigation.
 I'd glance at it many times a day, often many times a minute.
 The challenge of circumnavigating, especially on a modest production boat with little money, was immense.
 I had to accomplish it in tiny bites, with a large series of cautious baby steps.
 It took a lot of planning, a lot of monitoring, and many incremental, intermediate waypoints.
 And each mile traveled, each dollar earned, and every boat-maintenance project completed brought us closer to our goal.

 Now the radar screen was blank, just an irritating screech of white noise where recently my life goal had glowed so magnificently.
 We'd just experienced the world's best vacation--and now I was suddenly and unexpectedly experiencing the world's worst case of post-vacation blues.